 Humans are currently facing some of the greatest environmental challenges ever experienced by our species.
 Global climate change, energy shortages, loss of species and ecological diversity, deforestation, environmental pollution, and acidifying oceans, combined with vast differences in political power and wealth, lend urgency to studies devoted to sustainable policies and environmental management.

 The SDSU sustainability program is intended to meet these challenges by enabling students to explore the interacting cultural, sociopolitical, and biophysical aspects of complex environmental problems and devise practical solutions.
 To accomplish this, sustainability majors are introduced to concepts and methodologies from the humanities, social sciences, and the natural sciences and gain an interdisciplinary understanding of the many pressing environmental issues facing the nation and the world.

-The requirements for the sustainability major involve 15 units of premajor courses, 12 units of integrative core courses, 24 units of field distribution courses, a study abroad experience, and a three-unit capstone course.
+The requirements for the sustainability major involve 15 units of premajor courses, 12 units of integrative core courses, 18 units of field distribution courses, a study abroad experience, and a three-unit internship.
 These requirements are in addition to the University's general education requirements.

 The central focus of the degree is the interface of human and natural systems.
 The curriculum emphasizes the study of cultural, historic, social, economic, and political values and forces that shape resource use and constrain responses to sustainable development.

 A minor is not required with the sustainability major; however, we recommend that students gain competency in a chosen geographic region, tied to their choice of foreign language and study abroad experience.

 Currently this program does not offer a minor in sustainability.
 However, students may consider a similar minor called Environment and Society.